 -Providing certain free preventive services, such as annual wellness visits and personalized prevention plans for seniors on Medicare.

 -Offering prescription drug discounts to seniors who reach the coverage gap.
 They will receive a 50% discount when buying Medicare Part D covered brand-name prescription drugs.

 – The establishment of new Center for Medicare & Medicaid Innovation that will test new ways of delivering care to patients to improve the quality of care, and reduce the rate of growth in health care costs for Medicare, Medicaid, and the Children’s Health Insurance Program (CHIP).

 – The establishment of the Community Care Transitions Program thta helps high risk Medicare beneficiaries avoid unnecessary readmissions after a hospitalization.

 - 2012: The United States Supreme Court’s decision in the case of the National Federation of Independent Business v.
 Sebelius upheld the constitutionality of most of the Patient Protection and Affordable Care Act.

 - 2013: A Health Insurance Marketplace with open enrollment starting in the fall will be implemented so that small businesses and individuals can buy affordable and qualified health benefit plans in a supposedly more transparent and competitive insurance marketplace.
 There are some exceptions for some kinds of businesses.
 For example, businesses that require certain kinds of specialized licensing may have restrictions.
-Websites that offer games of chance like online slots US at online-casino-party.co – even if they are legally able to offer games to US players need to check with their secretary of state and possibly get clearance from the Federal Health & Human Services office.
+Websites that offer games of chance like online slots US players can access & play – even if they are legally able to offer games to US players need to check with their secretary of state and possibly get clearance from the Federal Health & Human Services office.
 There may be significant tax penalties for non-compliance.